biozal/interview-fullstack-javascript-project/readme.md

-# Javascript Full Stack Project/Task Manager
+# JavaScript Full Stack Project/Task Manager

 ## Introduction
 In software development, we use Agile concepts to work on features of a given software project we are working on.
 Tasks are assigned to a developer to work on, and when all the tasks associated with the feature are complete, the feature is said to be complete and can ship to production.

 The goal of this exercise is to create a backend service that will return a list of projects and associated tasks with the project.
 Projects must have a title, description, due date, and listing of tasks.
 The task should have a title, description, due date, priority, and point size (using fibonacci scale).

-The backend service must be built using Node.js and Javascript 6.
+The backend service must be built using Node.js and JavaScript 6.
 You can use any packages/frameworks you like to implement this backend service.

 The second part is to build a User Interface based on ReactJS for the backend service.
 The first "page" should have a list of projects with the ability to add, update, or delete a project.
 If you click on a project, you should get a listing of tasks associated to this project.
 You can add, update, or delete tasks from the second page.
 You are free to use any packages/frameworks you like to implement this UI.
 If you are stuck for ideas, [Ant-d](https://ant.design/components/overview/), [Material Design](https://mui.com/core/), [Fluent UI](https://developer.microsoft.com/en-us/fluentui) are all great UI component libraries.